jakubjozka/Catheilm/docs/programmer.md

 - **WorldFactory**: Reads `Locations.xml` and creates the game world, adding monsters, quests, and traders to locations.

 ### **GameData**
-XML and JSON files defining game content like items, monsters, locations, quests, recipes, traders, races, and game metadata.
+XML and JSON files defining game content, which are items, monsters, locations, quests, recipes, traders, races, and game metadata.

 ### **Images**
 PNG assets for locations and monsters.